-If you have an existing Guided Tours group booking, you will already have been in close contact with our Trade & Sales Team and have received a copy of your terms & conditions.
+If you have an existing Guided Tours group booking, you will already have been in close contact with our Group Bookings team and have received a copy of your terms & conditions.
 If you would like to discuss your booking further, or if you have any questions about the information below, please contact us in advance of your visit.

 THINGS TO DO

 Not yet booked your group’s trip to Shakespeare’s Globe?